mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_interactivity_events_state/index.md

 ## Putting it all together: Adding a task

-Now that we've practiced with events, callback props, and hooks we're ready to write functionality that will allow a user to add a new task from their browser.
+Now that we've practiced with events, callback props, and hooks, we're ready to write functionality that will allow a user to add a new task from their browser.

 ### Tasks as state